 During this period, Paul was a founder a school where the curriculum featured meditation.
 From 1986 to 1996, Paul was in business in sales and marketing.

 From 1990–2006, practical researches included the subtle effects of sound, devotional states, Sufi practices, Christian mysticism and yoga.

 In 1996 Paul became a media consultant and editor, and at that time he began an ongoing review of scientific papers.

 From July 2003 to January 2006, Paul worked on the first edition of The Beautiful Union of science, philosophy and religion.
 During this period, Paul was also acting as a consultant to philanthropists and pioneers in science.
 Following the publication of The Beautiful Union, Paul discovered that the book had a profound effect on readers.
 In addition to that, scientific research continued to build up in support of his approach.
-This prompted a second edition that is now available.
+This prompted a second edition that will be available in November 2014.